 Dive Brief:

-- LKM Convenience, an operator of the Brother’s Food Mart c-store chain in Louisiana, declared Chapter 11 bankruptcy last week, according to filings with the U.S. Bankruptcy Court for the Eastern District of Louisiana.
+- LKM Convenience, a former operator of various Brother’s Food Mart c-stores in Louisiana, declared Chapter 11 bankruptcy last week, according to filings with the U.S. Bankruptcy Court for the Eastern District of Louisiana.

 - LKM, founded in 2008, is managed by Lenny Motwani, according to the filings.
-It’s not clear how many Brother’s locations Motwani operates with LKM.
-He does not own any stores and is the lessee for his locations, Robert Marrero, the attorney representing LKM’s bankruptcy, said in a phone interview last week.
+It’s not clear how many Brother’s locations Motwani operated at one point, although he had been the lessee for his locations, Robert Marrero, the attorney representing LKM’s bankruptcy, said in a phone interview last week.

 - Brother’s is known around the c-store industry for its association with Mountain Express Oil, which collapsed in a controversial Chapter 7 bankruptcy case in 2023 that continues to impact c-store owners years later.